NeutrinosPlatform/cordova-plugin-document-scanner/README.md

     // sourceType will by default take value 1 if no value is set | 0 for gallery | 1 for camera.
     // fileName will take default value "image" if no value set.
 Supported only on 4.x.x plugin version
     // quality will take default value 1.0 (highest).
 Lowest value is 5.0.
 Any value in between will be accepted
-    // returnBase64 will take default valur false, meaning image URL is returned.
+    // returnBase64 will take default boolean value false, meaning image URL is returned.
 If true base64 is returned function successCallback(imageURI) {
         alert(imageURI);
         console.log(imageURI);